filipsPL/autowx2/README.md

 kalibruj_initial.sh - calibrating script - initialization
 kalibruj.sh         - calibrating script - getting the drift
 update-keps.sh      - keplers updated; can/should be run from cron
+crontab/            - proposal of scripts to be run periodicaly
 ```

 ### modules